Jewellery Program Modules

 After Module 4 you may choose the Modules that interest you in order to complete your training.

-If your interest is in Setting Stones then you would continue with the Stone Setting Modules shown below.
+If your interest is in Setting Stones then you would continue with the Specialty Stone Setting Modules shown below.

 You may choose to complete all the modules for a total of 11 modules.
-The last Module remains an exploration in Gold.

-Stone Setting Modules
+Jewellery Program: Stone Setting Modules

 Prerequisite for Stone Setting Module 5 is completion of Modules 3 and 4